-Here are the best ring lights in 2020
+Here are the best ring lights in 2022

 - Doesn't run on rechargeable battery

-Get two ring lights on one gooseneck, ideal for two people or for even lighting for one.

-Best for Value: Auxiwa Clip on Selfie Ring Light
+Best for value: Auxiwa Clip on Selfie Ring Light

-With a total of 36 LEDs around the perimeter of this ring light and three brightness levels, you get a maximum 100mm focal length and 1mm minimum, offering soft illumination without harsh lighting for video calls, making videos, and more.
+With 36 LEDs around the perimeter of this ring light and three brightness levels, you get a maximum 100mm focal length and 1mm minimum, offering soft illumination without harsh lighting for video calls, making videos, and more.

-A neat feature is a small scratch-resistant sponge on the back that prevents the ring light from scratching your laptop, as well as from falling off.
+A neat feature is a small scratch-resistant sponge on the back that prevents the ring light from scratching your laptop and falling off.
 It is powered by a 250mAh rechargeable battery, though users say it doesn't last that long.
 But it's suitable for short videos and video calls, or keep it plugged in using the included charging cable.

-Ultra-lightweight at just 0.09 lbs., this ring light is small and compact enough to keep in your backpack, briefcase, or purse and use as an emergency light when needed.
+Ultra-lightweight at just 0.09 lbs., this ring light is small and compact enough to keep in your backpack, briefcase, or purse and use as an emergency light.

 Pros: